your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/paladin/paladin.md

 #### Aura of Devotion

-Starting at 7th level, you and friendly creatures within 10 feet of you can't be charmed while you are conscious.
+Starting at 7th level, you and friendly creatures within 10 feet of you can't be [[charmed]] while you are conscious.

 At 18th level, the range of this aura increases to 30 feet.

 #### Purity of Spirit

-Beginning at 15th level, you are always under the effects of a _Protection from Evil and Good_ spell.
+Beginning at 15th level, you are always under the effects of a [[protection_from_evil_and_good|Protection from Evil and Good]] spell.

 #### Holy Nimbus